comatosino/employee-tracker/README.md

 ## Description

-This application creates, reads, and updates employee, role, and department information in a database.
+This application utilizes MySql and Inquirer to read and update employee, role, and department information in a database.

 Click the gif below to see a video demo!